 - In 1997, Conservation Volunteers launched the Australia Government’s Green Corps program.
 In total, Conservation Volunteers involved more than 15,000 young Australians in 6-month programs of training and work experience

-- In 2000, Conservation Volunteers was awarded the United Nations Global 500; other accolades received include multiple Banksia Awards and the Prime Minister's Award for Excellence in Community Business Partnerships.
+- In 2000, Conservation Volunteers was awarded the United Nations Global 500; other accolades received include six Banksia Awards and the Prime Minister’s Award for Excellence in Community Business Partnerships.

 - In 2004, Conservation Volunteers launched Conservation Connect in partnership with Toyota; the only online booking system for conservation volunteers in Australia.